thomas315/renovate/docs/usage/self-hosted-configuration.md

 If the value `s3` is used in [`reportType`](#reporttype), then use a S3 URI.
 For example: `s3://bucket-name/key-name`.

+You can also provide AWS credentials directly in the S3 URL, e.g.:

+- `s3://ACCESS_KEY:SECRET_KEY@bucket-name/key-name`

+If credentials are present in the URL, they will be used for authentication instead of environment variables.

 ## reportType

 Defines how the report is exposed: